aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/exchange-server-integration/aspose-email-java-ews-client-user-management/_index.md

 - Java Exchange
 - email impersonation
 - EWS client
-title: Create EWS Client Java with Aspose.Email – Manage Users
+title: Manage Exchange Users with Aspose.Email Java EWS Client
 url: /java/exchange-server-integration/aspose-email-java-ews-client-user-management/
 weight: 1
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

 # Mastering Email Management: Aspose.Email Java for EWS Client User and Impersonation

 ## Introduction

 In this tutorial you’ll **create EWS client Java** applications with Aspose.Email, enabling you to manage multiple Exchange Server mailboxes from a single Java codebase.
 We’ll walk through creating `EWSClient` instances, deleting messages, appending new emails, and impersonating other users—tasks that save hours of manual work in enterprise environments.

-### What You'll Learn
+### What you'll learn
 - How to **create EWS client Java** objects using distinct credentials.
 - Efficient techniques to delete every message from a chosen folder.
 - Steps to append a ready‑made email to a user’s mailbox.